department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

  - Veteran’s zip code and county at the time of death
  - If the deceased is a spouse or a Veteran whose spouse has already died, the full name of the family member, cemetery section, and site number

-Decide on the burial details and gather all related information, including:
+**Decide on the burial details and gather all related information**, including:

  - Your cemetery of choice
  - Contact information for the funeral home, including email address, phone number, and address